acneyouth1996/notes/_posts/2023-06-07-delete-files.md

 render_with_liquid: true
 ---

-This is an old post that I wrote a few years ago, and I think I stole much of from someone else on the Internet, if you happen to find this post, please reach out to me so I can delete it or credit you properly.
+This is an old post that I wrote a few years ago, and I think I stole much of it from someone else on the Internet, if you happen to find this post, please reach out to me so I can delete it or credit you properly.

 ## Overview